browninfosecguy/WMI/README.md

 # WMI

-This Contains number of Scripts written in powershell to interact with WMI.
+This Repository contains number of Scripts written in powershell to interact with WMI.